Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 So that your service can be recognized by other services, you will need to expose some information about the features you want to encapsulate into it:

 - The service type, which defines the capabilities and the purpose of your service.
-You can find the list of all the [Luos types](https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h).
+You can find the list of all the [Luos types in this page](https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h).
 Our new service fits with the **STATE_TYPE** (boolean 1 or 0).
 - The service alias, which is the default name of your service.
 Let’s name our LED “**led**”.
 - The service revision, which is the firmware version of your service.
-Let’s say our firmware has version **1.0.0**.
-We have to make a _revision_t_ variable to send it.
+Let’s say our firmware has the version **1.0.0**; we have to make a _revision_t_ variable to send it.

 Now that we have everything we need to create our service, we will begin by creating the LED service directly after the initialization of the other services, into the initialization of your code and using the `Luos_CreateService` function: